 The Royal Hospital School seeks to stretch and challenge pupils of all academic abilities both in and out of formal lessons.
-We actively differentiate in class and our mobile learning and e-learning initiatives provide innovative teaching methods and opportunities to learn both co-operatively and independently.
+We actively differentiate in class, with our mobile learning and e-learning initiatives providing innovative teaching methods and opportunities to learn both co-operatively and independently.
 There are 66 x 55-minute periods over each fortnight and a large range of academic co-curricular activities across the year groups including debating, public speaking, Model United Nations, academic societies and Young Enterprise.

 This information is used to help set pupils a Challenge Grade or personal goal in each subject.
 Throughout the year, pupil performance in each subject is then tracked using attainment grades compared to the Challenge Grade.
 This provides a performance indicator ie Blue (exceeds expectation), Green (on target), Amber (some concerns) and Red (specific concerns), shown in interim and end-of-term reports.

 Tutors are focused on helping pupils make the most of their education.
-Every child will meet with his or her tutor formally at least once week, they are able to provide guidance and support on an informal basis in between these meetings.
-Tutors will set goals, highlight achievements and, where necessary, ensure additional help or resources are provided.
+Every child will meets with his or her tutor each morning.
+They are able to provide guidance and support on an informal basis in between these meetings.
+Tutors will set goals, highlight achievements and, where necessary, ensure additional help or resources.
 Through baseline testing, targets are set against quantifiable national data, giving each pupil the opportunity to fulfil his or her academic potential.

-Further support comes from the Head of Sixth Form, Heads of Department, specialist academic societies and the well-resourced Careers Department and the Higher Education Co-ordinator.
+Further support comes from the Head of Sixth Form, Heads of Department, specialist academic societies and Higher Education Co-ordinator.
 Alongside this, the Learning Support Department offers individually tailored specialist teaching in one-to-one lessons for pupils with dyslexia or similar learning difficulties.
 This might cover study skills, revision techniques and improving literacy.